-Knee arthritis is one of the most common reasons that customers come to our Knee Surgeon Warrington and is one of the most common knee problems that affect older generations.
-Here at My Knee Doc, we believe it’s important to have a complete understanding of all your options before deciding on what kind of medical procedure you want to proceed with.
+Knee arthritis is one of the most common reasons that people come to our Cheshire Knee Clinic.
+Here at My Knee Doc, we believe it’s important you have a complete understanding of all your options before deciding on which treatment is best for you.

-This is why we’ve written up this dedicated blog post that goes over the various surgeries that can help deal with knee arthritis.
+This is why we’ve written this dedicated blog post that goes over the various surgeries that can help treat knee arthritis.

 Total Knee Replacement Surgery

-While this surgery provides many patients with pain relief and improved function of the knee joint, patients with a replaced knee are advised to avoid high-impact sports and activities.
+While this surgery provides many patients with pain relief and improved function of the knee joint, there are other options that you might want to consider.

 Partial Knee Replacement Surgery

 Unlike total knee replacement surgery, partial knee replacement surgery (also known as unicompartmental knee arthroplasty) is the replacing of only one of the knee’s three major “compartments”.
-This is because this kind of surgery only treats the arthritically damaged section of the knee joint, which is usually the lateral or medial compartment.
+This is because this kind of surgery only treats the damaged or “worn-out” section of your knee joint, which is usually the lateral or medial compartment.

-Our knee surgeon Warrington leaves healthy areas untouched, making the procedure less invasive compared to a total knee replacement.
+Your knee surgeon leaves healthy areas untouched, making the procedure less invasive compared to a total knee replacement.
 It is important to know that patients must have well-aligned knees for this kind of surgery, and are ineligible if they have ligament damage or suffer from rheumatoid arthritis.

-Our knee surgeon Warrington recommends a knee osteotomy for people under the age of 60, and who have unilateral arthritis due to poor knee alignment and high amounts of physical activity.
+Knee osteotomy may be recommended for people under the age of 60, and who have unilateral arthritis due to poor knee alignment and who regularly undergo high amounts of physical activity.
 Successful knee osteotomies have shown to postpone the need for total knee replacement surgery by up to ten years.

 The osteotomy is comprised of either the removal or addition of a small wedge of bone into the femur or tibia.
 This is done so that the knee joint is re-aligned, shifting pressure towards the unworn side of the knee, thus slowing down the progression of osteoarthritis in the knee along with reducing pain.

-Knee arthroscopy is when a knee surgeon Warrington performs a small incision and inserts a small video camera to assess the joint and perform knee debridement and lavage.
-This entails the removal of any loose pieces of cartilage or bone causing irritation, along with removing any inflamed synovial tissue.
+Knee arthroscopy is performed through small incision in your knee.
+It involves inserting a small camera to assess your joint and perform knee debridement and lavage.
+This allows the removal of any loose pieces of cartilage or bone causing irritation, along with removing any inflamed synovial tissue.

 While these are the main kinds of knee surgery a knee surgeon Warrington uses to treat knee arthritis, we didn’t mention the treatment of cartilage repair and restoration.
 This treatment is complex and typically for younger patients with cartilage damage through trauma.